arabidopsis/shinynx/README.md

 # sticky nginx sessions and shiny

-Test shiny and also nginx "stickyness".
+Test shiny and nginx "stickyness".

 If you want to self-host your py-shiny app and your frontend is nginx this repo shows how to configure multiple shiny instances for the backend (to handle e.g. load).